 The relic is the left upper canine tooth of Lord Buddha and is of such religious importance that it is assumed that whoever owns the relic retains the law of the country.
 Although the interior spaces of the majestic temple are abundantly adorned with engravings and inlays of ivory and wood, among the most interesting aspects about the temple is seeing the visitors, clad in white, arrive with their offerings to pay their great respects to Lord Buddha.
 The sacred Temple of the Tooth is one of the best places to visit in Kandy.

-The Setting Explained: The majestic temple is scenically situated right in the center of the city, next to (western entrance) the lake called Kiri Muhuda, means Milk Sea in Sinhalese, filled with an endless wave-like colorful low-white wall extending through the entire circumference of our perspective.
+The majestic temple is scenically situated right in the center of the city, next to (western entrance) the lake called Kiri Muhuda, means Milk Sea in Sinhalese, filled with an endless wave-like colorful low-white wall extending through the entire circumference of our perspective.

 The Temple is the biggest attraction of the area, nestling closely in the green valley, in the context of the deep green trees of the Udawattakele Forest Sanctuary.
 The lake is there primarily for the scenic function of the Royal City of Kandy in 1807 AD.
 And as you know, Kandy is now a UNESCO World Heritage Site.